Peter-yi-0111/Reinforcement-Learning/README.md

 Implement the basic algorithm of reinforcement learning (MDP, Q-Learning, Policy Gradient Algorithm) to simulate the rotation of the windmill.

-For details, please refer to .ipynb in the Project folder
+For details, please refer to .ipynb in the Project folder.